All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can Ozempic help with reflux caused by diabetic gastroparesis?

 This is complicated.
 Ozempic further slows gastric emptying, which could worsen gastroparesis-related reflux.
-However, weight loss and improved glycemic control may help gastroparesis over time.
-Careful monitoring by a gastroenterologist is essential in this situation .
+But weight loss and improved glycemic control may help gastroparesis over time.
+Careful monitoring by a gastroenterologist is important in this situation .

 Should I start with Ozempic or go straight to Wegovy for my reflux?

 If you have type 2 diabetes, Ozempic is the natural starting point.
-If weight management is the primary concern and you do not have diabetes, Wegovy provides more weight loss.
+If weight management is the primary concern and you don't have diabetes, Wegovy provides more weight loss.
 Discuss both options with your provider based on your specific clinical profile.

 Take the Next Step